 Eyelid Surgery (Blepharoplasty)

 Fortunately, a fairly short, outpatient surgery with minimal discomfort is available.
+SHarper Plastic Surgery offers blepharoplasty in Indianapolis.
 Blepharoplasty, or eyelid surgery, is a surgical procedure that can minimize the factors that contribute to an “older” or “tired” appearance.
-Blepharoplasty can provide a powerful improvement in the patient’s appearance, but should not produce an artificial look.
-The effect is additive, and when combined with other treatments, including Botox, dermal fillers, medical grade skin care and even facelift, this surgery can provide in a youthful and rested result.
+Blepharoplasty can provide a powerful improvement in the patient’s appearance, but should not produce an artificial look, and when combined with other treatments, including Botox®, dermal fillers, medical-grade skincare, and even a facelift, this surgery can provide a youthful and rested result.

 The most common complaints of patients requesting blepharoplasty include drooping upper eyelids, “bags” under the eyes, and an overall tired or weary appearance.
-Patients who have these concerns may be appropriate candidates for the blepharoplasty surgery.
-If these problems are of concern, please contact Dr. Stanley Harper for a consultation for a consultation and evaluation.
+Patients who have these concerns may be appropriate candidates for blepharoplasty surgery.
+If these problems are of concern, please contact Dr. Stanley Harper for a consultation and evaluation.

 Your eyelid surgery will be an outpatient procedure and should last between one and three hours.
-General or local anesthesia may be used depending on the extent of the surgery and your personal needs.
+General anesthesia will be used to ensure you are completely comfortable.

 Dr. Harper will separate the skin from the underlying fatty tissue and muscle, remove or reposition excess fat, and trim sagging skin and muscle.
 The incisions are then closed with fine sutures.

-After the patient is placed under anesthesia, Dr. Stanley Harper will remove the excess skin, reduce and possible re-drape the fat, and tailor the muscle for closure.
+After the patient is placed under anesthesia, Dr. Stanley Harper will remove the excess skin, muscle and possibly remove or reposition excess fat and then will close the cut.

 The eyelids have an amazing ability to heal, and Dr. Harper will place the scars within the natural folds of the skin.
 While the scars are permanent, most patients are surprised at how well they are hidden once healed.